-Applications must be sent to the Division at least 30 days in advance of your event.
+You must submit your application at least 30 days in advance of your event.

-- In addition to processing the paperwork with your application, many temporary permit applications require the Division to get infomation from your local county board of elections so that the Division can determine whether alcohol sales are allowed (i.e., wet/dry status) at your event location.
+- Many temporary permit applications require us to get information from your local county board of elections so we can determine whether alcohol sales are allowed (i.e., wet/dry status) at your applied for location.

-- We need your application on file before we can request this information from the local board of elections.
+- We only request this information from the local board of elections after you have applied.